Brooklyn Tower

-The Brooklyn Tower (originally referred to as 340 Flatbush Avenue Extension and as 9 DeKalb Avenue) is a supertall mixed-use, primarily residential skyscraper in the Downtown Brooklyn neighborhood of New York City.
+The Brooklyn Tower (formerly 340 Flatbush Avenue Extension and 9 DeKalb Avenue; also 85 Fleet Street) is a supertall mixed-use, primarily residential skyscraper in the Downtown Brooklyn neighborhood of New York City.
 Developed by JDS Development Group, it is situated on the north side of DeKalb Avenue near Flatbush Avenue.
-The main portion of the skyscraper is a 74-story, 1,066 ft residential structure designed by SHoP Architects and built from 2018 to 2022.
+The main portion of the skyscraper is a 74-story, 1,035 ft residential structure designed by SHoP Architects and built from 2018 to 2022.
 Preserved at the skyscraper's base is the Dime Savings Bank Building, designed by Mowbray and Uffinger, which dates to the 1900s and is a New York City designated landmark.

 The tower is the first supertall building in Brooklyn, as well as the tallest building in the borough and the tallest in New York City outside Manhattan.
 The Dime Savings Bank Building contains a white-marble facade with colonnades; a diagonal entrance portico on Albee Square; and a domed roof.
 The bank's interior contains a hexagonal rotunda, which is used as retail space.
 The building includes 120000 ft2 of amenity spaces, some of which are within the bank.
 The tower section accommodates approximately 150 condominiums and 425 rental apartments, totaling roughly 466,000 sqft.

 The bank building was built in 1906–1908 for the Dime Savings Bank of Brooklyn.
 The original building, which operated as Dime Savings Bank's main branch for over a century, was expanded by Halsey, McCormack and Helmer in 1931–1932.
 The bank building was sold to JDS in 2014, and the Brooklyn Tower was constructed as an annex to the Dime Savings Bank starting in 2018.
-The tower's superstructure topped out during October 2021, and sales of the condominiums began in 2022, with 18 condos having been sold by early 2024.
-After JDS defaulted on one of its loans, Silverstein Properties, owned by Larry Silverstein, took over the unsold condos in June 2024.
+The tower's superstructure topped out during October 2021, and sales of the condominiums began in early 2022, with only 18 of 148 condos having been sold in its first two years through April 2024.
+After JDS then defaulted on one of its loans to Silverstein Properties, owned by Larry Silverstein, that firm took over the unsold condos and rental apartments in June 2024.

 Site

-The Brooklyn Tower is situated at 9 DeKalb Avenue and 340 Flatbush Avenue Extension in the Downtown Brooklyn neighborhood of New York City.
+The Brooklyn Tower is situated at 85 Fleet Street, 9 DeKalb Avenue, and 340 Flatbush Avenue Extension in the Downtown Brooklyn neighborhood of New York City.
 The building's site occupies much of the triangular city block bounded by Fleet Street to the northwest, DeKalb Avenue to the south, and Flatbush Avenue Extension to the northeast.
 The southwest corner faces a pedestrian plaza at Albee Square, and the Brooklyn Tower wraps around a structure at 33 DeKalb Avenue to the southeast.
 The site covers 46,367 ft2, with a frontage of 219.92 ft on Flatbush Avenue and a depth of 380.8 ft from Flatbush Avenue to Fleet Street.